 Q: Are there any traditional customs at the end of a wedding?

 A: Some traditional customs take place at the end of a wedding.
-When the bride leaves the reception, the groom is not allowed to follow her.
+When the bride leaves the reception, the groom cannot follow her.
 He goes out alone.

 Top 5 Myths About Wedding Traditions